Neural Network Compression for Noisy Storage Devices: Robust Neural Network Compression

-For robust training, we regularize the standard cross-entropy loss with the KL divergence in Eq.~\ref{kl}.
+\paragraph{Robust Training:} For robust training, we regularize the standard cross-entropy loss with the KL divergence in Eq.~\ref{kl}.
 Specifically, the loss function is as follows:

-where we approximate the true expectation with Monte Carlo samples from the empirical data distribution.
-We note that the final perturbation $\delta w$ on the weights ($g(\hat{w})=w+\delta w$) can be thought of as a noise or the effect of pruning on the $w$.
-In particular, when we apply pruning, we have:

-In our experiments, we add Gaussian noise as a perturbation $\delta w$ (i.e., $g(\hat{w})=w+\delta w$ is a noisy weight), during robust training with the hope that trained network will learn $g(\cdot)$ to be more robust to both PCM and Gaussian noise.
-We observe that the trained network is also more robust to pruning in addition to noise.
-In the magnitude pruning, only the small weights are set to zero, that is $\delta w_j$ is equal to $0$ (for large weights) or $-w_j$ (for small weights).
-In other words, $\delta w_j$ is always a small value.
-We hypothesize that this small perturbation due to pruning can be regarded as a noise added onto the weights and as a result a network trained with our robust strategy is more robust to both noise and pruning effect.
-Our experiments on CIFAR-10 and ImageNet verify that robust training has a protective effect against noise where robust coding strategies are not enough.
+In our experiments, we add a noise (with a carefully adjusted standard deviation) as a perturbation $\delta w$ (i.e., $g(\hat{w})=w+\delta w$ is a noisy weight) during robust training, and we observe that the trained network is more robust to PCM noise and also to pruning effects.
+This is because the final perturbation $\delta w$ on the weights ($g(\hat{w})=w+\delta w$) can be thought of as a noise or the effect of pruning on the $w$.
+Although our framework does not involve a pruning step (pruning can be performed independently as we show in Section~\ref{sec:exp_sparsity}), we believe that making NN weights more robust to pruning effects is an important additional feature of our strategy.
+In particular, when we apply pruning, we have: $\delta w_j = 0$ for a non-pruned weight $w_j$, and $\delta w_j = -w_j$ for a pruned weight $w_j$.
+Recall that in magnitude pruning, only the small weights are set to zero, that is $\delta w_j$ is equal to $0$ (for large weights) or $-w_j$ (for small weights).
+In other words, $\delta w_j$ is always a small value, just like a noise, therefore this strategy could provide robustness against pruning effects as well.
+Our experiments on CIFAR-10 and ImageNet verify that robust training has a protective effect against PCM noise where robust coding strategies are not enough.